 Following a staggering 600% increase in interest for the term ‘home cyst removal’ in the past 12 months¹, our team of skin specialists reveals the five biggest dangers of at-home cyst removal:

 It may not be a cyst

 There are many types of cysts, and they can often be confused with boils or skin abscesses.
 With this in mind, a cyst will usually be sent off for tests to check for any abnormalities.
 If you’re attempting to remove something on your skin at home by yourself and it’s not a cyst, you will worsen the situation.

 Cysts can be mistaken for other skin abnormalities, especially as they grow over time.
-They can start very small, however, they can grow over time to become a few centimetres wide.
+They can start very small, however, they can grow over time to become a few centimeters wide.
 If you’re concerned about a lump, we would always recommend seeking an expert opinion from a medical professional.

 Can lead to infection and permanent scarring

-Popping, bursting or squeezing a cyst with no medical assistance will likely lead to a permanent scar and likely a nasty infection.
-Some ways to remove a cyst professionally include drainage, fine-needle aspiration, surgery and laparoscopy.
+Popping, bursting, or squeezing a cyst with no medical assistance will likely lead to a permanent scar and likely a nasty infection.
+Some ways to remove a cyst professionally include drainage, fine-needle aspiration, surgery, and laparoscopy.
 Which method is chosen for you will depend on the type of cyst you have.
 You will have a small scar after having your cyst removed professionally, however, the process will be safe.

 When being removed, the entire sac of fluid must be taken.
 Therefore, if you attempt to remove a cyst at home, this increases the risk of some fluid being left in the area, and the cyst returning.
-If the cyst becomes infected, it can become sore, red and filled with pus.
+If the cyst becomes infected, it can become sore, red, and filled with pus.

 The cyst will grow back